Travel Bulletin: Havering, Redbridge, Barking and Dagenham

 - Credit: PA

-If you’re travelling around Havering, Redbridge or Barking and Dagenham next week here are some potential disruptions to look out for from Monday, January 17, to Friday, January 21.
+If you travel in and around Havering, Redbridge or Barking and Dagenham, here are some potential disruptions to look out for over the next week - starting tomorrow (Saturday, January 22).

 Havering